The East Is Red (1965 film): Soundtrack

 In the film, these songs are accompanied by exaggerated acting and dancing.
 Many scenes involve dancing girls pointing AK-47s.
 Singers featured in the film include Wang Kun, Tseten Dolma, Hu Songhua, and Guo Lanying.

-The major songs of The East is Red continue to be popular in contemporary China, especially at concerts commemorating the anniversaries of the founding of the Communist Party, of the People's Liberation Army, and of the People's Republic of China.
+The major songs of The East is Red continue to be popular in contemporary China, especially at concerts commemorating the anniversaries of the founding of the CCP, of the People's Liberation Army, and of the People's Republic of China.

 Analysis

 The East is Red contains more than 30 songs in over two hours, mostly adapted from folk songs.
 "Deep Feelings" is adapted from the folk tune of the Yi nationality, the song of the Yueqin.
 In the prelude "Sunflowers Face the Sun", the sunflower motif represents Chinese people of all ethnic groups, with Mao Zedong as the sun.
+This is partly because starting in the 1940s, cultural workers took local rural love songs and "sanitized" them, replacing romantic or rustic themes with political lyrics to make them fit state standards.

 The film's visual design emphasized geometric choreography and disciplined formations, expressing socialist ideals of collectivism and national unity.
 As dance scholar Jia Xiaoxiao notes, formations in group dances were constructed using symmetrical and angular patterns to symbolize ideological order.
-This aesthetic choice reinforced the narrative of a highly coordinated, politically aligned populace under centralized leadership.
+This aesthetic choice reinforced the narrative of a highly coordinated, politically aligned populace under centralized leadership.Furthermore, art historians note that The East is Red holds a significant status in Chinese dance history because it built a new framework for national song and dance that relies on multiple channels of art designed to transmit revolutionary history and cultural heritage.

 The East is Red was the first occurrence of Han Chinese and ethnic minorities in China dancing together on the same stage.
 Many ethnic minorities are depicted happily singing and dancing.
 Additionally, the film incorporates both Mandarin and Tibetan dialogue, which was unusual for Chinese cinema of the time.
 This multilingualism—along with the costuming and casting of ethnic minorities—served to emphasize the CCP's message of ethnic unity.
 The film's use of language was part of its larger cultural strategy to visually and aurally represent a harmonious multiethnic state.

-Six stages
+Plot

+Prelude: Sunflowers Face the Sun

+The prelude, Sunflowers Face the Sun, features a performance and dance of the titular song, The East Is Red.

+Act I: Dawn of the East

-The first stage, "Dawn of the East", starts with a long dance segment depicting the "Years of Suffering" preceding the PRC from subjugation under foreign influences and social divide.
-This stage borrows the folktale "River and River (江河水)" from the soundtrack.
-The last song of the stage is "Workers, Peasants and Soldiers, Unite! (工农兵联合起来)".
+Act I, Dawn of the East, starts with a long dance segment depicting the "Years of Suffering" preceding the PRC from subjugation under foreign influences and social divide.
+This stage borrows the folktale River Water (江河水) from the soundtrack.
+From the darkness, a dawn arises with the May Fourth Movement and the October Revolution in Russia, and the establishment of the CCP in 1921.
+The last song of the stage is Workers, Peasants and Soldiers, Unite! (工农兵联合起来).